SIGMA: An Efficient Heterophilous Graph Neural Network with Fast Global Aggregation: for Heterophily GNN Aggregation

-In graphs with node heterophily, neighboring nodes usually belong to different categories.
-Their feature distributions also diversify.
-Such disparity prevents the model to aggregate information from neighbors that is meaningful for predictive tasks such as node classification \cite{h2gcn}.
-Consequently, local uniform GNN aggregation produces suboptimal results for smoothing local dissimilarity, i.e. heterophilous representations of nodes in a few hops, failing to recognize intra-class node pairs distant \cite{yan2021two,yang2022}.
-On the contrary, it is inferred from Eq.~(\ref{eq1}) that, SimRank is defined for any given node pairs in the graph and is calculated by recognizing whole-graph structural information.
-Even for long distances, SimRank succeeds in assigning higher scores to structurally similar node pairs and extracts relationships globally.
-We validate the ability of SimRank for aggregating global homophily in Figure~\ref{distribution}, where frequencies of the SimRank score of node pairs in six graphs are displayed.
-It is clearly observed that similarity values for intra-class node pairs are significantly higher than those of inter-class ones, which is useful for the model to recognize information from homophily nodes.
+In graphs characterized by node heterophily, neighboring nodes often belong to different categories and exhibit diverse feature distributions.
+This diversity can hinder the model's ability to aggregate neighbor information meaningfully for predictive tasks such as node classification~\cite{h2gcn}.
+Consequently, traditional local uniform GNN aggregation yields suboptimal results by inadequately smoothing local dissimilarities, failing to identify intra-class node pairs that are geographically distant~\cite{yan2021two,yang2022}.
+In contrast, as derived from Eq.~(\ref{eq1}), SimRank is defined for any node pair within the graph and leverages whole-graph structural information.
+Even over long distances, SimRank effectively assigns higher scores to structurally similar node pairs, thereby extracting relationships on a global scale.
+Such global property inherently brought by SimRank makes it of great potential in handling heterophily.
+Before diving into the main methods, we first demonstrate that \textit{utilizing SimRank to aggregate features implicates global information, which is quite beneficial for heterophily graph learning}.
+This is based on the concept of \emph{Pairwise} Random Walk, formally defined below:

-To theoretically analyze the utilization of SimRank as GNN global aggregation, we further explore the association between SimRank and GNN.
-First we look into the concept of random walk:

-\begin{definition}[\emph{Pairwise Random Walk} \cite{simrank}] The pairwise random walk measures the probability that two random walks starting from node $u$ and $v$ simultaneously and meet at the same node $x$ for the first time.
-The probability of such random-walk pairs for all tours $t^{(2l)}$ with length $2l$ can be formulated by:
+\begin{definition}[\emph{Pairwise} Random Walk~\cite{simrank}] The pairwise random walk measures the probability that two random walks starting from node $u$ and $v$ simultaneously and meet at the same node $w$ for the first time.
+The probability of such random-walk pairs for all tours $t^{(2\ell)}$ with length $2\ell$ can be formulated as: